AhsanAlio/SnakeGame/README.md

     Instruction To Play The Game :-
-    i   > Download The Git Repo
+        i   > Download The Git Repo.
-    ii  > Download The Python(Python.exe)
+        ii  > Download The Python(Python.exe).
-    iii > Install pygame
+        iii > Install pygame.
-    iv  > Then Just Press On snake.exe File To Start The Game
+        iv  > Then Just Press On snake.exe File To Start The Game.

     Game Description :-